 A home gardener has many choices about how to control weeds.
 Chemical herbicides such as Treflan are effective, but they may not be the safest and most environmentally friendly choice.
 Other weed-control methods can be just as effective, especially in small gardens.
 Mulching with bark, wood chips, plastic, newspapers or other materials around garden vegetable plants can prevent the growth of weeds.
 Weeding by hand is an effective way to eliminate weeds, and is also good exercise.

 Treflan is available at many home garden centers and hardware stores.
-It is packaged in both granular and liquid form.
+You can purchase Treflan herbicide granules or opt for the liquid form of the herbicide.
 The instructions for application of each form of Treflon must be followed carefully to ensure that the proper concentration of the chemical is incorporated into the garden soil.
-Treflan should be mixed into the top 3 inches of soil, either by mechanical tilling or by irrigating with sufficient water to carry the herbicide into the soil.
+Treflan should be mixed into the top 2 to 3 inches of soil, either by mechanical tilling or by irrigating with sufficient water to carry the herbicide into the soil.

 Vegetables Compatible with Treflan